minagawah/express-react-svelte-webcomponent/README.md

 ### Webpack Implementations

 We currently have multi-compiler configurations:
-(1) for normal JS apps with view template generations, (2) for React,
+(1) for normal JS apps with view template generations,
+(2) for React,
 (3) for Svelte,
 and (3) for Web Components.
 To speed up the process of the compilers, using `parallel-webpack`.

 For (1) normal JS apps, we are using Webpack's HTML Webpack Plugin to generate `*.njk` (Nunjuck) templates for Express.
-Meaning, HMR does ***NOT*** work even if changes are made to view templates, and you need to `yarn build:dev` every time you make a change.
+Meaning, HMR does *NOT* work even if changes are made to view templates, and you need to `yarn build:dev` every time you make a change.
+However, this is so for view templates only, and `webpack-dev-middleware` *DOES* detect changes on any JS files, and you simply need to reload the page.
-The same situation applies to Web Components.
+The similar situation applies to Web Components.
-For Web Components are laoded at runtime by nature, there's no way of `webpack-dev-middleware` to detect changes when codes for Web Components are modified.
+Since Web Components are laoded at runtime by nature, there is no way of `webpack-dev-middleware` to detect changes for neither the templates nor JS codes.

 <a id="instructions"></a>